KBC sees Irish house prices falling 12% amid Covid-19

 KBC Group sees house prices in the Republic falling by 12 per cent this year, as the economy deals with the coronavirus crisis, the Belgian banking giant signalled on Thursday as it reported that its Irish managed to remain profitable in the first quarter.

-The figure is described as a “base case” in an analyst presentation prepared by KBC Group for analysts as it seeks to map out potential bad loan losses across its markets.
+The figure is described as a “base case” in a presentation prepared by KBC Group for analysts as it seeks to map out potential bad loan losses across its markets.

 It would mark the first decline in Irish residential values since 2012.